Data-Security in the AI-Powered Call Centre

-Tumultuous times set the tone for the era of transparency in the wake of countless data breach scandals running rampant in the tech industry.
+Tumultuous times set the tone for the era of transparency and data security in the wake of countless data breach scandals running rampant in the tech industry.

 Let’s talk about trust